 An invitation to the Scholarship Foundation Awards Ceremony in May indicates that we plan to offer you an award.
 All applicants who are invited must attend the ceremony in order to be eligible to receive their award.
 If you will not be able to attend the ceremony, for any reason, you will not be eligible to receive an award.
 We will not make any exceptions.

 How do you determine the size of your awards?

 Our awards are designed to meet a percentage of a student' UNMET NEED.
 The percentage will depend upon our total funding and our assessment of the strength of the student's application compared to the rest of our applicant pool.
-Click here for an outline of our methodology.

 Can I attend any school with a Scholarship Foundation award?